-5.4.1 User Defined Ratio (R{UD}), Frequency Synthesizer Mode
+5.4.1 User Defined Ratio (R{UD})

 The User Defined Ratio, R{UD} , is a 32-bit un-signed fixed-point number which determines the basis for the desired input to output clock ratio.
-Up to four different ratios, $Ratio{0-3}$, can be stored in the CS2000's one time programmable memory.
+Up to four different ratios, $Ratio{0-3}$, can be stored in the CS2100's one time programmable memory.
 Selection between the four ratios is achieved by the M[1:0] mode select pins.
+The 32-bit R{UD} can be expressed in either a high resolution (12.20) or high multiplication (20.12) format selectable by the LFRatioCfg global parameter.

-The 32-bit R{UD} is represented in a high-resolution 12.20 format where the 12 MSBs represent the integer binary portion while the remaining 20 LSBs represent the fractional binary portion.
+The R{UD} for high resolution (12.20) format is encoded with 12 MSBs representing the integer binary portion with the remaining 20 LSBs representing the fractional binary portion.
 The maximum multiplication factor is approximately 4096 with a resolution of 0.954 PPM in this configuration.
-See "Calculating the User Defined Ratio" on page 26 for more information.
+See "Calculating the User Defined Ratio" on page 23 for more information.